2.1. Embedded Complex

 get_coord(node_id)[source]

-Return the coordinates of a node
+Get the coordinates of a node.

 set_coord(node_id, new_coords)[source]

-Set the coordinates of a node
+Set the coordinates of a node.

 add_cycle(coord_matrix)[source]